storlak/URL-shortener/README.md

 The URL field cannot be left blank.
 If left empty, you will receive a warning and the program will not execute.
 ## Versions and Changes
 🔻Version 2.0 - 26.03.2024
-- Code broken into smaller funcs and classes.
+- Code broken into smaller functions and classes.
-- Modular: easier to handle.
+- More Modular: easier to handle.
 - All versions of 1.0 removed.
+- ReadMe file updated.

 🔻Version 1.02 - 25.03.2024
 - Top menu added.
 File, Edit, Tools, Help created.